yurique/purgecss-laminar-webpack-plugin/README.md

 def component(color: String) = div(cls := s"my-component-$color")
 ```

-As a workaround one might use the whitelisting (which is the built in feature of PurgeCSS).
+As a workaround one might use the whitelisting (which is a built-in feature of PurgeCSS).
 See PurgeCSS docs for details on that.

 ## Install
 ```sh